A diver down flag signals to nearby vessels that there are scuba divers below the water.

-Specific rules and regulations of diver down flags can vary so it’s important to check those specific to the area in which you’re diving before you head out into the water
+Specific rules and regulations of the divers down symbol can vary so it’s important to check those specific to the area in which you’re diving before you head out into the water.

 - Stay with 300 feet (90 meters) of the diver down flag in open waters

 - Stay with 100 feet (30 meters) of the diver down flag in rivers, inlets or navigational channels